 If everyone waits for ‘someone else’ to do it, it won’t get done.
 YOU and I are that ‘someone’ and we appreciate your help.
 See the emails at the Military link for our warriors heartfelt requests for your help.
 We redact name and unit for Operational Security…and to prevent back-blast from the Pentagon, everything else is unchanged except the occasional deletion of expletives.
 Your donation is Tax Deductible … Feel free to ask clubs, leagues, schools, churches, companies you may work for, etc. for donations as well.

-Combat is NOT over and will extend until at least the end of 2014…and beyond.
+Combat is NOT over and will extend until at least the end of 2015…and beyond.
 Even then, the US will have troops in-country and exposed to danger as they train and lead Afghan Army and Police into action.
 America will maintain troops in Afghanistan for the near future, all in harm’s way!
 New threats are popping up all over the map.
 We aren’t finished with our job yet.
-Please help,
+Iraq is a ‘new’ ‘old’ story, with troops on the ground from Special Ops as we speak as well as regular Army, AF, Marine warriors helping provide security and training…and it isn’t getting any prettier.

 OPERATION HELMET provides helmet upgrade kits free of charge to troops in Afghanistan and other dangerous areas, as well as to those ordered to deploy in the near future.
 These helmet upgrades do four primary things: